 Benefits of atomic swaps

-Whether atomic swaps could replace cryptocurrency exchanges is a topic for another day because it is still young technology.
+Whether atomic swaps could replace cryptocurrency exchanges is a topic for another day because it is still a young technology.
 But with it, users would be able to not only swap different cryptocurrencies on different networks, but each user can individually set payment channels on their blockchain network and then create a transaction processor to facilitate the immediate swap of cryptocurrencies with the other user on the other network.